Crinibus/overwatch/README.md

 The script runs in the terminal.

+In the terminal, run:
+1. "pip install -r requirements.txt"
-Run "python random_overwatch.py" in the terminal.
+2. "python random_overwatch.py"

 If you try my script, please give feedback.
 I'm fairly new to Python.